-(i) Performance obligations for contracts with customers
+(ii) Performance obligations for contracts with customers

-The Group provides building renovation and construction services to external customers.
+The Group provides renovation and maintenance works, alteration and addition works and fitting-out works to external customers.
 Such services are recognised as a performance obligation satisfied over time as the Group creates or enhances an asset that the customer controls as the asset is created or enhanced.
-Revenue is recognised for these construction services based on the certified value of works performed during the period by using the output method.
+Revenue is recognised for these construction services based on the certified value of works performed and other supporting information during the period by using the output method.

 A contract asset, net of contract liability related to the same contract, is recognised over the period in which the construction services are performed representing the Group's right to consideration for the services performed because the rights are conditioned on the Group's future performance in achieving specified milestones or progress of the projects.
 The contract assets are transferred to trade receivables when the rights become unconditional.
-The Group typically transfer to trade receivables when the works performed during the period has been certified by the surveyors and issued the invoices to bill the customers.
+The Group typically transfers contract assets to trade receivables when the Group issued the invoices to bill the customers.